-DFDS sets eyes on carbon neutrality by 2050
+DFDS sets sights on climate neutrality by 2050

 Danish ferry and logistics company DFDS has developed an ambitious climate plan unveiling its goal to become climate neutral by 2050.